solidcoredata/scd/README.md

 a way to create reusable UI components through typed and composable UI  configurations.

+"A blank sheet of paper is daunting task."
+Provide 90% of a good, generic, solution.

+Provide an integrated solution to expose "The four golden signals":
+ * Latency
+ * Traffic
+ * Errors
+ * Saturation

 ## Motivation

 Line of business applications can be constructed from base UI